dapr/quickstarts/actors/csharp/sdk/README.md

 2. The `DetectSmokeAsync` method of `SmartDetectorActor` 1 is called.
 3. The `TriggerAlarmForAllDetectors` method of `ControllerActor` is called.
 4. The `SoundAlarm` methods of `SmartDetectorActor` 1 and 2 are called.
-5. The `ControllerActor` also creates a reminder to `ClearAlarm` after 15 seconds using `RegisterReminderAsync`
+5. The `ControllerActor` also creates a durable reminder to call `ClearAlarm` after 15 seconds using `RegisterReminderAsync`

 Looking at the code, `SmartDetectorActor` objects are created in the client application and initialized with object state with `ActorProxy.Create<ISmartDevice>(actorId, actorType)` and then `proxySmartDevice.SetDataAsync(data)`.
 These objects are re-entrant and hold the state as shown by `proxySmartDevice.GetDataAsync()`.